Advance Passenger Information

-For security reasons, the US, most EU States and other countries now require airlines to provide details about their passengers before they travel.
+For security reasons, the US, most EU member states, and other countries now require airlines to provide details about their passengers before they travel.
 This is known as Advance Passenger Information (API).

 Providing your API should not be confused with applying for a visa.
 You will still need to follow the entry rules for every country you visit, as well as any customs and passport control regulations.